 AICCRA Annual Report 2023

-In this special feature on AICCRA’s 2023 Annual Report, we highlight how over the last year, outcomes from AICCRA teams in our six focus countries – Kenya, Zambia, Ethiopia, Mali, Senegal and Ghana – and our growing network of regional and continental partners have contributed significantly to accelerating the impacts of CGIAR climate research for nearly 4 million African small-scale farmers.
+In this special feature on AICCRA’s 2023 Annual Report, we highlight how over the last year, outcomes from AICCRA teams in our six focus countries – Kenya, Zambia, Ethiopia, Mali, Senegal and Ghana – and our growing network of national, regional and continental partners have contributed significantly to accelerating the impacts of CGIAR climate research for nearly 4 million African small-scale farmers.

 Please explore these stories, and the annual report which is available at CGSpace, the knowledge repository of CGIAR.